 - In enchiladas or quesadillas- perfect in my Easy One Pan Cheesy Enchiladas

-- As sliders - why not - Mexican style pulled pork sliders for the win!!
+- As sliders - why not - Mexican style pulled pork sliders sounds delicious to me!!

 - 3-4 lbs pork shoulder or pork butt cut into 2 inch cubes